SaddamBInSyed/tensorflow-yolov3/README.md

+This repository is forked and modified from [here](https://github.com/YunYang1994/tensorflow-yolov3).

 ## part 1.
 Introduction

 Implementation of YOLO v3 object detector in Tensorflow (TF-Slim).
 This repository  is inspired by [Paweł Kapica](https://github.com/mystic123) and [Kiril Cvetkov